Last Updated on by

-Ever since the inception of eCommerce, online shopping has been slowly but steadily eating into the share of brick and mortar stores.
+Ever since the inception of eCommerce, the impact of e-commerce, online shopping has been slowly but steadily eating into the share of brick and mortar stores.
 As per the latest US Census Bureau data, in the last quarter of 2018, the eCommerce sector made up only 9.9% of overall sales.
 However, the important fact is that growth in the eCommerce sector has been a steady one right from 4.0% in the first quarter of 2009, and has never seen a dip till now.

 The reasons behind the continuous growth of eCommerce have been many:

 Some retail business categories have been affected more than others.
-While most people would still like to visit a store for trying out clothes and buying them, and almost no one would want to furnish their entire home with pieces of furniture without checking them out firsthand, items like books have become online hits.
-This has lead to the closing of many bookstores- the reason being the fact that most bookstores have to pay a premium for renting the store as well as incur other operational costs.
+While most people would still like to visit a store for trying out clothes and buying them, and almost no one would want to furnish their entire home with pieces of furniture without checking them out firsthand, items like books have become online hits. the impact of eCommerce has lead to the closing of many bookstores- the reason being the fact that most bookstores have to pay a premium for renting the store as well as incur other operational costs.
 Online booksellers, on the other hand, only need to pay for the warehouse space and the shipping.
 The competition simply isn’t viable and the prices of online sellers cannot be matched.
-At the same time, many people are opting for Kindle eBooks, so that they can carry hundreds of books in their bag at the same time.
+At the same time, many people are opting for Kindle eBooks, so that they can carry hundreds of books in their bags at the same time.

-Other categories like mobile phones, laptops and other smaller gadgets have also seen a monumental rise in online sales.
+Other categories like mobile phones, laptops, and other smaller gadgets have also seen a monumental rise in online sales.
 Countries like India have seen online Cell-phone sales capturing as much as 50% of the entire market.

 Some of the biggest businesses in the US have shut shop entirely or have closed many of their stores and let go of thousands of their employees.
 At the same time, businesses like FedEx and other courier companies are getting worried as big eCommerce giants like Amazon are starting their own delivery subsidiaries.

-Most of us think of Netflix as the biggest Video Streaming giant today.
+Most of us think of Netflix as the biggest Video Streaming OTT giant today.
 But not long before, Netflix was delivering DVDs to people via mail, and taking on Blockbuster- a DVD outlet mega-chain that had 9000 stores in the US in 2004.
 What followed is history and Blockbuster stores all over the country shut shop slowly, unable to cope up with Netflix’s home-delivery model.

 One of the first casualties of the rising tide of eCommerce has been this book retailer, with more than 600 stores in the USA hit by online book sales as well as Kindle books capturing more than 15% of the total book market.
 B&N shares have plummeted almost 80% to just $5.95 in June 2018.
 According to a Quartz report, Amazon plans to open one next-gen book-shop for every B&N that closes.